tum-esi/RobWoT/Setups/SimulationInTheLoop/UR10_TD_Verification/readme.md

 4. The class **robotMotioncontrol**, **robotPositioncheck**, **robotWoTserver** will be suitable for the robots with common strucures, such as the robot models in the **Load_URDF_robot** folder.

-## Plus: Check if the point in workspace without Coppeliasim
+## Plus: Check if the point in workspace without CoppeliaSim

 >Related files: robotPositioncheck_class.ts

-Here it provides a method to check if point in robot workspace without Coppeliasim
+Here it provides a method to check if point in robot workspace without CoppeliaSim

 ```
 cd UR10_TD_Verification